Nekololizu/NekoTweakMod/README.md

 **Fishing related:**

-- Desert/Oasias crates can give Pyramid loot
-(Oasis & Mirage crates)

-- Iron,Mythril,Golden & Titanium crates can give Living Tree chest loot (Makes it possible to obtain Finch Staff from fishing anywhere for early game summoners if its not in a chest)

 - Fledgling Wings obtainable from Titanium crates in hardmode (So its not Journey mode exclusive, and still not obtainable before other wings to break balance)

-- Sky/Floating island crates can give "Band of starpower & Crimson rod" (Sky & Azure crates)

-- Increased chance for Water Walking Boots(1 in 11 to 1 in 5) & Lava Charm(1 in 40 to 39 in 200) from Ocean & Lava crates respectively
-(To reduce the grind/rng for Terraspark Boots)
+- Increased chance for Water Walking Boots & Lava Charm from Ocean & Lava crates respectively (To reduce the grind/rng for Terraspark Boots)

-- Obsidian & Hellstone crates from lava can give "Hotline Fishing Hook" at a 1 in 40 chance
+- Obsidian & Hellstone crates from lava can give "Hotline Fishing Hook"

-- Obsidian & Hellstone crates chance for Lavaproof fishing hook changed from 39 in 200 to 1 in 40

-- Corrupt,Defiled,Crimson & Hematic crates crates now have a chance to give Bloody tear & Chum Caster (Makes it possible to get bloody tears when no blood moons are happening from evil biome fishing)
+- Corrupt,Defiled,Crimson & Hematic crates now have a chance to give Bloody tear & Chum Caster (Makes it possible to get bloody tears when no blood moons are happening from evil biome fishing)

 **Weapon/Armor/Accessorie related:**

-- Ninja set becoming a summoner armor
+- Ninja & Obsidian Outlaw set becoming a summoner armor

-- Obsidian Outlaw Hat now gives "Increases minion damage by 5%" instead of having no bonus

-- Obsidian armor now has a set effect giving "Increases your max number of minions by 1" instead of having no set effect (To have a summoner armor obtainable pre boss, while still not making it obtainable instantly from wood armor etc and to not compete directly with bee armor later)

 - Flesh Knuckles,Berserker's Glove & Hero Shield defense changed from 7 to 10

 (Evens it out a bit compared to Putrid scent "worth" wise)

 **NPC related:**

-- Dryad now sell opposite evil biome powder in graveyard biomes

-- Steampunker now sells the opposite evil biome solution in graveyard biomes

-- Jungle Mimic can spawn in post plantera Underground Jungle, drops temple traps (can be spawned manually by placing temple key inside an empty chest, Has a jungle mimic banner)
+- Jungle Mimic can spawn in post plantera Underground Jungle, drops temple traps

+(can be spawned manually by placing temple key inside an empty chest, Has a jungle mimic banner)